What is pulmonary embolism?

 - Sudden shortness of breath.

-- Sharp chest pain that sometimes becomes worse with deep breathing or coughing.
+- Sharp chest pain that sometimes gets worse with deep breathing or coughing.

 - Coughing up blood.